Common tangents of two disjoint polygons in linear time and constant workspace: Introduction

-The constant workspace model was first studied explicitly for geometric problems by Asano et~al.\ \cite{asano2}.
-Recently, there has been growing interest in algorithms for geometric problems using constant or restricted workspace, see for instance \cite{abrahamsen2013, asano1, barba2014space, barba2, darwish2014optimal, harpeled2015, korman2015time}.
+The constant workspace model was first considered explicitly for geometric problems by \citeN{AMRW11}.
+Recently, there has been growing interest in algorithms for geometric problems using constant or restricted workspace.
+We refer the reader to the recent survey by \citeN{BKM18} for an overview of the results.
+In complexity theory, the class of decision problems solvable using constant workspace is usually denoted by $\mathsf{L}$.
+The constant workspace model was shown to be surprisingly powerful---for instance, the problem of deciding whether two vertices of an undirected graph lie in the same connected component belongs to $\mathsf{L}$~\cite{Rei08}.